kurous2/TradeInformation/README.md

 Use SSMS + Report Builder or relevant software that can create .rdl/.rdlc
 ---

-1. Import .csv into SQL table
+1. Import acctinfo and tradeinfo into SQL table

 2. Run the stored procedure in Query